 Is the STOP-Bang Questionnaire Accurate?

-The STOP-Bang Questionnaire may be useful in certain contexts, but many sleep experts do not consider it accurate enough for widespread use.
+The STOP-Bang Questionnaire may be useful in certain contexts, but many sleep experts don't consider it accurate enough for widespread use.

 The STOP-Bang score is most dependable for people with low scores of 1 or 2, who are unlikely to have OSA.
 It’s less dependable for people with intermediate or high scores, many of whom do not have OSA.
 In fact, studies have found that roughly 60% of people that the questionnaire would expect to have OSA don’t actually have the condition.

 There may also be variability in the accuracy of the STOP-Bang Questionnaire across different groups of people.
-For example, while the body mass index used in the questionnaire has been evaluated in people who are White, this may need to be adjusted in people with different backgrounds.
+For example, while BMI cutoff (35) used in the questionnaire has been evaluated in people who are white, it may need to be adjusted in people of different ethnicities.

 Some researchers have proposed modifications to the original STOP-Bang Questionnaire in order to address some of the concerns about its accuracy.

 The Enhanced STOP-Bang Questionnaire involves adding a second step to the interpretation of scores of 3 or 4.
-In this modification, if a person answers yes to at least two of the STOP questions and at least one of the questions about body mass index, neck circumference, or male sex, then they are considered to have a high risk of obstructive sleep apnea.
+In this modification, if a person answers yes to at least two of the STOP questions and at least one of the questions about BMI, neck circumference, or male gender, then they're considered to have a high risk of obstructive sleep apnea.

-Another potential modification of the STOP-Bang Questionnaire is to use a different cutoff for body mass index based on a person’s background and nationality.
+Another potential modification of the STOP-Bang Questionnaire is to use a different BMI cutoff based on a person’s background and nationality.

 Doctors may also incorporate information from other tests when interpreting the STOP-Bang score.
 For example, the results of a common test of carbon dioxide in the blood may help predict a person’s risk of having OSA when evaluated alongside their STOP-Bang score.